Family Who Lost Daughter To Cancer Hosts "Dancing & Donuts" Playdate For Patients At Lurie Children's Hospital

 “It’s very hard for the kids to always have a smile on their face when they’re going through really hard treatments,” she said.
 “Just to see them smile like this is seriously the most precious thing ever, and these kids are true heroes.”

-Emela and Pammy showed a big, long hug.
+Emela and Pammy shared a big, long hug.

 “In that hug, you could feel the connection of another mom going through what I went through, which is caring for your daughter and spending every waking second of your life fighting for her life,” Pammy said.